-This faith-based organization of volunteers was founded in 1997 by Dr. William S. Barnes, senior pastor of St. Luke’s United Methodist Church, as a grassroots effort to solve a community issue.
-Driven by the notion that “none of us knows how to do it all, but all of us know how to do some of it,” Dr. Barnes united the community to bring health care to those in need, raising critical dollars, while volunteer doctors and nurses treated patients in donated space at the Westside Vocational Technical School in Winter Garden.
+Shepherd’s Hope is a faith-based non-profit organization of volunteers, founded in 1997 by Dr. William S. Barnes, senior pastor of St. Luke’s United Methodist Church, as a grassroots effort to solve a community issue.
+Driven by the notion that “none of us knows how to do it all, but all of us know how to do some of it,” Dr. Barnes united the community to bring free healthcare to those in need, raising critical dollars, while volunteer doctors and nurses treated patients in donated space at the Westside Vocational Technical School in Winter Garden.

-Today, that vision has evolved with Shepherd’s Hope as the largest free and charitable clinic in Florida, both in the number of locations and patient capacity, and as a nationally recognized nonprofit health and human services agency.
-It relies on extensive collaboration with three Central Florida hospitals systems (Florida Hospital, Orlando Health and Nemours), hundreds of diagnostic and specialty care providers, 23 multi-faith congregations, community organizations, foundations and corporations to fulfil its mission to provide free health care to the region’s most at-risk, vulnerable populations.
+Today, that vision has evolved with Shepherd’s Hope as the largest free and charitable clinic in Florida, both in the number of locations and patient capacity and as a nationally recognized nonprofit health and human services agency.
+It relies on extensive collaboration with three Central Florida hospitals systems (AdventHealth, Orlando Health, and Nemours), hundreds of diagnostic and specialty care providers, multiple faith congregations, community organizations, foundations and corporations to fulfill its mission to provide free healthcare to the region’s most at-risk, vulnerable populations.

-Shepherd’s Hope contributes directly to Central Florida’s health care economy by mitigating the financial impact to hospitals and health care providers for the services they provide to uninsured and indigent patients.
-The average cost of an emergency department visit in Central Florida is approximately $4,600; whereas the cost for a patient visit at a Shepherd’s Hope is the equivalent of $241.
-Without the option of Shepherd’s Hope, 22.3 percent of patients served in 2017 (3,820 patients) said they would otherwise be forced to seek care at an area emergency department, resulting in a cost savings of $17.6 million to the Central Florida healthcare system.
+Shepherd’s Hope contributes directly to Central Florida’s healthcare economy by mitigating the financial impact to hospitals and healthcare providers for the services they provide to uninsured patients.
+The average cost of an emergency department visit in Central Florida is approximately $6,600; the cost for a patient visit at a Shepherd’s Hope health center is the equivalent of $120.
+Without the option of Shepherd’s Hope, 22.3% of patients served said they would have to seek care at an area emergency department.
+Our services result in a cost savings of $17.6 million to the Central Florida healthcare system.

-Shepherds Hope benefits businesses by medically caring for the workforce and helping to keep health care insurance costs down.
-The faces of the uninsured are changing.
-They are exactly who you think they are and exactly who you wouldn’t imagine them to be.
-In 2017, nearly 43% of Shepherds Hope’s patients were working individuals who fell into an income or insurance benefit gap.
+Shepherds Hope benefits businesses by medically caring for the workforce and helping to keep healthcare insurance costs down.
+Nearly 43% of our patients are working individuals who fall into an income or insurance benefit gap.

-56% of patients treated indicated that they would not have sought any medical care without access to a Shepherd’s Hope clinic.
+56% of patients treated say they would not have sought any medical care without access to a Shepherd’s Hope clinic.

-2,800 licensed medical and general professionals provided over 44,000 volunteer hours, resulting in $2.4 million in in-kind medical services.
+2,700+ licensed medical and general professionals provide over 44,000 volunteer hours, resulting in $2.4 million in in-kind medical services.

-$17 million in in-kind medical services were provided through 3 hospital partners, 100 diagnostic and medical specialty practices, and 23 multi-faith congregations.
+$17 million in in-kind medical services were provided through 3 hospital partners, 100 diagnostic and medical specialty practices, and multiple faith congregations.